Analysis | All About the U.S. Sanctions Aimed at Putin’s Russia

 2. Why were the sanctions imposed?

-Most were by executive order of Trump’s predecessor, Barack Obama, starting in 2014 after Russia annexed the Ukrainian peninsula of Crimea and supported a separatist uprising in eastern Ukraine.
+The initial ones were ordered by Trump’s predecessor, Barack Obama, starting in 2014 after Russia annexed the Ukrainian peninsula of Crimea and supported a separatist uprising in eastern Ukraine.
 More were added after U.S. intelligence agencies concluded that Moscow interfered in the 2016 presidential election, won by Trump.
 In April, another round of measures in response to Russia’s “malign activity around the globe” hit Deripaska’s United Co.
 Rusal hardest, limiting its access to the $140 billion global aluminum industry.
-Earlier this month, the U.S. added sanctions to punish Putin’s government for the March 4 nerve-agent attack on former double agent Sergei Skripal and his daughter in the U.K. Those sanctions, due to take effect any day, will limit exports to Russia of U.S. goods and technology considered sensitive on national security grounds.
-More sweeping measures may follow 90 days later, in November, including a downgrading in diplomatic relations, blanket bans on the import of Russian oil and exports of “all other goods and technology” aside from agricultural products, as well as limits on loans from U.S. banks.
+The latest U.S. sanctions aim to punish Putin’s government for the March 4 nerve-agent attack on former double agent Sergei Skripal and his daughter in the U.K.

 3. Are more sanctions coming?